-M.5.5 Explain patterns in the number of zeros of the product when multiplying a number by powers of 10, explain patterns in the placement of the decimal point when a decimal is multiplied or divided by a power of 10.
+M.5.5 Explain how the value of a multi-digit number, including decimals, is changed when the number is multiplied or divided by a power of 10.
 Use whole-number exponents to denote powers of 10.
 M.5.6 Read, write, and compare decimals to thousandths. a.
 Read and write decimals to thousandths using base-ten numerals, number names and expanded form (e.g., 347.392 = 3 × 100 + 4 × 10 + 7 × 1 + 3 × (1/10) + 9 × (1/100) + 2 × (1/1000)). b.
 Compare two decimals to thousandths based on meanings of the digits in each place, using >, = and < symbols to record the results of comparisons.
-M.5.7 Use place value understanding to round decimals to any place.
+M.5.7 Use place value understanding to round multi-digit numbers, including decimals, to any place.
 Cluster Perform operations with multi-digit whole numbers and with decimals to hundredths.
-M.5.8 Fluently multiply multi-digit whole numbers using the standard algorithm.
-M.5.9 Find whole-number quotients of whole numbers with up to four-digit dividends and two-digit divisors, using strategies based on place value, the properties of operations and/or the relationship between multiplication and division.
-Illustrate and explain the calculation by using equations, rectangular arrays, and/or area models.
-M.5.10 Add, subtract, multiply and divide decimals to hundredths, using concrete models or drawings and strategies based on place value, properties of operations, and/or the relationship between related operations, relate the strategy to a written method and
+M.5.8 Fluently (efficiently and accurately) multiply multi-digit whole numbers using the standard algorithm.
+M.5.9 Find whole-number quotients of whole numbers with up to four-digit dividends and two-digit divisors, using strategies based on place value, the properties of operations, and/or the relationship between multiplication and division.
+Illustrate and explain the calculation by using equations, rectangular arrays, area models, and/or partial quotients.
+M.5.10 Add, subtract, multiply and divide decimals to hundredths, using concrete models or drawings and strategies based on place value, properties of operations, and/or the relationship between related operations, relate the strategy to a written method and explain the reasoning used.